Milan's 10 best transfers of all time

 Just like Milan would eventually regret allowing Andrea Pirlo to leave for rivals Juventus, Inter would regret allowing the Italian maverick to join neighbours Milan for a relatively low fee back in 2001.

-Pirlo was officially an Inter player for three seasons but he spent time on loan at Reggina and Brescia.
-Overall, he wasn't really given a fair crack at the whip.
+Pirlo was officially an Inter player for three seasons but he spent time on loan at Reggina and Brescia, so overall, he wasn't never really given a fair crack at the whip.

-Milan were only too happy to bring him in as he was developing into a marvelous deep-lying playmaker.
+Milan were only too happy to bring him in as he was developing into a marvellous deep-lying playmaker.

-Pirlo would go on to form one of the greatest midfield around alongside the likes of Gennaro Gattuso, Clarence Seedorf, Massimo Ambrosini and eventually Kaka.
+Pirlo would go on to form one of the greatest midfields in history, playing alongside the likes of Gennaro Gattuso, Clarence Seedorf, Massimo Ambrosini and eventually Kaka.

 Filippo Inzaghi - €45m (from Juventus, 2001)